Mulloo/Titanfall-2-Weapon-Wiki/README.md

 # Project Introduction
-## Titanfall 2 wiki
+## Titanfall 2 Wiki

 Titanfall 2 is a first-person shooter with a rich backstory.
 This wiki website aims to give information to the user on the weapons and abilities of the Titans and Pilots and the weapons they use.

 [Titanfall 2 Wiki](https://mulloo.github.io/Titanfall-2-Weapon-Wiki/)